HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-intro.md

 ### Mandatory and Must Support Data Elements

 The following data-elements are mandatory (i.e. data MUST be present) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.
+{:.new-content #FHIR-28179}

 **Each Provenance must have:**